bitwarden/contributing-docs/docs/architecture/adr/0019-adopt-web-push.md

 ### Positive Consequences

-- Web Push is [well-supported][caniuse] almost everywhere we need it and is a valuable technology upgrade with ease of maintenance in the future.
+- Web Push is [well-supported][caniuse] in most places we need it and is a valuable technology upgrade with ease of maintenance in the future.
 - Several service providers offer Web Push backends for our cloud offering, and the protocol can be implemented within the notifications service for self-host.